 NATIONAL MASSACHUSETTS DAY

-It should come as no surprise that the colony credited with the founding of the Sons of Liberty, hosting the Boston Tea Party and “the shot heard round the world” would also be considered the Cradle of Liberty.
-The list of notable and recognizable names from history grows long from Massachusetts and their stories quite fascinating.
+It should come as no surprise that the colony credited with the founding of the Sons of Liberty and hosting the Boston Tea Party would also be considered the Cradle of Liberty.
+The list of notable names from history grows long from Massachusetts.
+Of course, their stories and the historic events leading up to the founding of a country make for fascinating tales.
 Patriots are the first to come to mind, but don’t stop there!
 Poets, inventors, authors, politicians, architects, activists, athletes and those who have managed the amazing.
-It’s much too long for these pages, so you are encouraged to explore them further.
+It’s much too long for these pages.
+So, you are encouraged to explore them further.

 With her numerous bays and abundant shorelines, Massachusetts offers many seaside escapes.
-Mountain exploration can be found inland, and for those who seek urban adventure, there is plenty to be found.
+Discover mountain exploration inland, and for those who seek urban adventure, there is plenty to be found.
 Everywhere you go, there’s history, beauty and perhaps a bit of an adjustment to the New England language.
 Either way, dive into the food, the past and the future of Massachusetts.

 HOW TO OBSERVE

-Explore all the adventures Massachusetts has to offer with National Day Calendar and share your favorites by using #NationalMassachusettsDay on social media.
+During National Massachusetts Day, explore all the adventures, history and more the state has to offer with National Day Calendar.
+Share your favorites by using #NationalMassachusettsDay on social media.

 There very obvious when the topic of Massachusetts food comes to the table is Boston Cream Pie.
 What other states would this layered, hot milk cake hail from?
 Well, to be specific, it was created in 1856 in the kitchen of the Omni Parker House Hotel in Boston and is still made there today.